quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS.
 The client acquires handshake octets before sending its first packet.

 A QUIC server starts the process by providing TLS with any stream 1 octets that might have arrived.
-Only in-sequence packets are delivered; packets that arrive out of order are buffered by QUIC until all preceding packets are available.
+Only in-sequence frame data is delivered; data that arrives out of order are buffered by QUIC until all preceding data is available.
-QUIC first provides TLS with octets from stream 1.

 Each time that an endpoint receives data on stream 1, it determines if it can deliver the data to TLS.
 Any octets that are contiguous with the last data